-Open for Jersey City Friday on March 3rd and the following weekend, the show is also open for selected weekends and by appointment through June.
-A schedule of dance and music performances will be forthcoming.
+Open for Jersey City Friday on September 8th and the following two day weekend, the show is also open for selected weekends and by appointment through November.
+A schedule of dance and music performances will follow.